 This is me, Alicia Davies; the face behind Hush Hour (formerly called Earth Song Sound Healing).

-My story is a long and winding journey via St Martin's School of Art, through design, journalism and copywriting, and 30 fascinating years enmeshed in the joy and passion of West African music - both as an avid listener, and as a performer with some great names from that continent.
+My story is a long and winding journey via St Martin's School of Art, through design, journalism and copywriting, and 30 fascinating years enmeshed in the joy and passion of West African music - both as an avid listener, and as a performer with some great names from that continent (a few of those moments are shown above).
 All of the elements of my story finally coalesced in 2012-13 into an exploration of the transformational power of sound.

 Unique guided meditations using creative visualisation and positive suggestions are a vital part of my sound sessions.
 These imaginary journeys are a favourite of mine because the subconscious mind is unable to distinguish between imagination and reality, making visualisation a potent tool for change.

 The combination of intention and imagination has tremendous power to transform our life experience for the better.
 And stimulating the mind's eye helps to balance the left and right hemispheres of the brain, improving creativity and intuition.

 Recently, I also embarked on another level of training with shamanic practitioners of the Maori and Inca traditions, and I look forward to incorporating the initiations/activations into my practice.

 About my meditations

 I first discovered the power of guided meditation in the early '90's, after a major hiccup in my personal life set me on the path of spiritual evolution.